 Commercial in-stream surface mining ended with the adoption of the OCMP and CCRMP in 1996 and the subsequent relinquishment of vested in-stream rights by all operators along Cache Creek.
-On June 24, 2008 the County Board of Supervisors adopted the In-Channel Ordinance (Yolo County Code Title 10, Chapter 3) to regulate in-stream extraction activities that implement the bank stabilization, channel maintenance, and habitat restoration necessary to carry out the CCRMP and CCIP. is presently governed by Chapter 3 of Title 10 of the County Code.
-"The Interim In-Channel Surface Mining Regulations of Yolo County" apply only to in-stream mining within Cache Creek.
-They were intended to be a temporary three-year set of regulations, to be revised by the Resource Management Plan being drafted by the Aggregate Technical Advisory Committee in the early 1980s.
-As subsequent planning efforts resulted in stalemate, however, the interim regulations were never revised.
-They continue to remain the standards by which in stream mining is regulated.
-A new in-stream ordinance will be developed and brought before the Board of Supervisors for adoption after the OCMP, CCRMP, and long-term off-channel mining applications have been considered, in accordance with work schedule adopted by the Board in June of 1994.
+On June 24, 2008, the County Board of Supervisors adopted the In-Channel Ordinance (Yolo County Code Title 10, Chapter 3) to regulate in-stream extraction activities that implement the bank stabilization, channel maintenance, and habitat restoration necessary to carry out the CCRMP and CCIP.

+Chapter 4 of Title 10 of the Yolo County Code is the County's Off Channel Mining Ordinance.
+This ordinance regulates aggregate mining that is allowed to be conducted along Cache Creek in the off-channel area pursuant to SMARA and the requirements of the CCAP.